appsparkler/study/GCP/notes.md

         1. List the various zones, for a particular region (apply filter) and list the URI for these zones.
     1. Describe
         1. Output the description of a region; for ex. afriaca-south1 region
+    1. Create, Delete, Describe, Start and Stop a VM with the `gcloud` CLI.

 ## Practical Exercies

 ### Compute Engine | Creating VM Instances